Catherine22/Frontend-Development/README.md

 -   Your service worker will not be installed if no changes of sw.js
 -   Service workers only work on HTTPS domains, but localhost is an exception to the rule.
 -   Service workers are likely the proxy between browser and servers.
 When your PWA fetch resources from any server, it catches the fetch event.
--   It will be super helpful the have "update on reload" selected during development (In debugger tool -> application -> service)
+-   It will be super helpful the have "update on reload" selected during development (In DevTool -> application -> service)
--   To make your Android emulator in `localhost`, In debugger tool -> three dots -> More tools -> Remote devices -> Port forwarding -> 5500, localhost:5500 and enabled port forwarding.
+-   To make your Android emulator in `localhost`, In DevTool -> three dots -> More tools -> Remote devices -> Port forwarding -> 5500, localhost:5500 and enabled port forwarding.
 If you meet all the "Add to Home Screen" criteria, you will see the prompt on your Android device.

 #### Lifecycle Events

 -   Install:
     -   **If this install event does not be triggered, it may be because the service worker has been installed already**.
-    -   To install again, you must change this file or in debugger tool -> application -> service worker -> Unregister
+    -   To install again, you must change this file or in DevTool -> application -> service worker -> Unregister
 -   Activate:
     -   If this activate event does not be triggered, it may be because the service worker has been installed already.
-    -   In debugger tool -> application -> service, you will see the service worker is waiting for activate
+    -   In DevTool -> application -> service, you will see the service worker is waiting for activate
     -   **Browser does not automatically re-activate installed service**.
 To solve this, there are two solutions:
         -   Close the tab, and reopen it in another tab.
-        -   In debugger tool -> application -> service, click on "skipWaiting" or have "Update on reload" selected
+        -   In DevTool -> application -> service, click on "skipWaiting" or have "Update on reload" selected
 -   Fetch
     -   This service worker is actually act as a proxy between browser and a server.
     -   This event is triggered when your PWA fetch resources from your server